 A newer schedule, increasingly preferred for large-scale training, is the Warmup-Stable-Decay (WSD) schedule (also called trapezoidal).
 Instead of continuously decaying the learning rate after warmup, WSD maintains a constant "stable" phase at the peak learning rate for most of training, then applies a rapid linear or cosine decay only during a short final phase (typically the last 10-20% of steps).

 WSD has a crucial practical advantage: because the learning rate stays constant during the stable phase, you can evaluate checkpoints and decide later when to begin the decay phase.
 With cosine decay, the total training budget must be known in advance.
 WSD decouples the schedule from the total step count, making it ideal for continued pretraining and for models where the final training duration is not known at the start.
-Llama 3, DeepSeek V3, and Qwen 2.5 all used WSD schedules (see Section 7.2 for details on these models).
-Code Fragment 6.5.3 below puts this into practice.
+Llama-3, DeepSeek V3, and Qwen 2.5 all used WSD schedules (see Section 7.3 for details on these models).

 # Warmup-Stable-Decay (WSD) schedule: warmup, hold at peak_lr for a